encode/django-vanilla-views/docs/api/model-views.md

 #### form_invalid(self, form)

-This method will be run when a valid form submission occurs, and should return a response object.
+This method will be run when an invalid form submission occurs, and should return a response object.
 The default behavior is to return a `TemplateResponse` which renders the form errors.

 #### get_success_url()